 Grilled Asparagus with Parmesan

-I think Grilled Asparagus with Parmesan is a perfect vegetable side dish for any summer holiday celebration.
+I think Grilled Asparagus with Parmesan is a perfect vegetable side dish for any summer dinner.

 - 1 pound asparagus